Bucks again strive to avoid elimination vs. Heat | Sports-Games

 The Heat, meanwhile, will get their second chance to finish off the team that held the NBA's best regular-season record (56-17).
 "We're gonna forget about it and move on -- and learn," Heat All-Star Jimmy Butler said after Game 4.
 "You learn from stuff like this, and how fragile this thing is and how you can't take any of this for granted.
 How you can't just walk into a game and expect to win."

 The health of Antetokounmpo, the 2019-20 NBA Defensive Player of the Year and frontrunner to repeat as MVP, remains the primary storyline.
+The Bucks listed him as questionable for Game 5.
 After scoring 19 points on 8-of-10 shooting on a sprained right ankle in 11 first-half minutes of Game 4, Antetokounmpo re-aggravated the injury while driving in the paint early in the second quarter.
 He did not return to the game and left the arena in a walking boot.

 After the game, Bucks coach Mike Budenholzer said the team will monitor how Antetokounmpo's ankle responds to treatment before Tuesday's contest.
 "When he went down, all our hearts, they stop for a second," Budenholzer said.